 The endocrinology NP salary position relative to the broader NP market reflects the specialty’s structural characteristics.
 Endocrinology is overwhelmingly outpatient – most NPs in the field work Monday to Friday in clinic or telehealth settings, with no nights, no weekends, and no on-call obligations.
 That schedule is a significant quality-of-life benefit, but it removes the compensation elements that push other NP specialties above the general median: shift differentials, on-call premiums, and hospital-system evening and weekend pay.
 NPs who enter hospital-based endocrinology consult service roles (ACNP-certified) do earn meaningfully more, typically $140,000–$160,000, and may receive shift premiums on top of that.

 Methodology note: The BLS does not publish endocrinology-specific NP salary data.
-Figures in this guide draw from BLS OEWS state-level data (May 2024), disclosed salary ranges in job postings, and aggregator data from ZipRecruiter and Salary.com for endocrinology NP-classified roles.
+Figures in this guide draw from BLS OEWS national and state-level data (May 2025 release), disclosed salary ranges in job postings, and aggregator data from ZipRecruiter and Salary.com for endocrinology NP-classified roles.
+Where a figure is a BLS measurement it is labeled as such; setting, experience, and endocrinology-specific state ranges are editorial estimates built on that baseline.
 Individual offers vary by employer, location, credential, and experience.

 Salary by work setting